-- All admitted candidates must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - d) Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - e) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
+- a) An Honours degree in Development and Management or an equivalent qualification in a related discipline obtained with an average mark of 65%. - All admitted candidates must attend an introductory and orientation meeting at the Potchefstroom Campus on a date determined by the Research and School Director. - c) Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
+Failure to do so may result in the termination of a student's studies. - d) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
 Should a student wish to change his/her programme, he/she would have to formally cancel his/her studies and re-apply for admission to the programme the following year.
 Acceptance in this case, is not guaranteed and the application will undergo the normal selection process.